Rigid PCB Circuit Board Fabrication Services

 Rigid PCB Definition

-What is Rigid PCB Circuit Board?
+What is a Rigid PCB Circuit Board?

-Rigid PCB is a kind of Printed Circuit Board, and is the largest number of PCB manufactured.
+Rigid PCB is a kind of Printed Circuit Board and is the largest number of PCB manufactured.
 It is made of solid substrate material, which can effectively prevent the distortion of the circuit board.
 Perhaps the most common rigid PCB is the computer motherboard.
-The motherboard is a multi-layer PCB designed to distribute power from the power supply while allowing communication between all components of the computer, such as CPU, GPU and RAM.
+The motherboard is a multi-layer PCB designed to distribute power from the power supply while allowing communication between all components of the computer, such as CPU, GPU, and RAM.

 Rigid PCB can be used in any position where the PCB itself needs to be set to a shape and maintained during the remaining life of the equipment.
 Rigid PCBs can be anything from simple single-layer PCBs to eight or ten-layer multi-layer PCBs.